 The Internet is a useful research tool available to all CCS students in the computer lab, library and classrooms.
-Students in grades 1-8 will also have access to the Internet through their school-issued iPads, Chromebooks or Chrome Tablet.
+Students in grades 1-8 will also have access to the Internet through their school-issued iPads or Chromebooks.
 Students are expected to use the Internet to visit only appropriate websites as directed by their teachers.
 Accessing social exchange websites such as "Facebook", "Instagram" or "Snapchat" from school computers, iPads or Chromebooks is prohibited.
 Any student who uses such sites and misrepresents the values of CCS while doing so, or who uses such venues to harass or intimidate any other person will be subject to disciplinary measures, including loss of school computer privileges or suspension.
 Students who have parental permission to have personal web pages or social media accounts are cautioned against giving out information that could jeopardize the safety of themselves or others, particularly other CCS students or CCS adult personnel.
 The school expects the students to use all technology only for educational purposes and in a responsible manner.
-Students who are issued iPads, Chromebooks or Chrome Tablets must sign and follow the Acceptable Use Policy (AUP) which is distributed to students when iPads, Chromebooks and Chrome Tablets are issued.
+Students who are issued iPads or Chromebooks must sign and follow the Acceptable Use Policy (AUP) which is distributed to students when iPads or Chromebooks are issued.